 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Signet Select on June 7, 2011 in paperback and has 419 pages.
+This urban fantasy is a paperback edition that was published by Signet Select on June 7, 2011 and has 419 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Curse the Dawn, Death's Mistress, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, "In Vino Veritas", Updating Pritkin, Reap the Wind,

 Fifth in the Cassandra Palmer urban-fantasy series about Cassie Palmer, the unexpected heiress to the position as Pythia, the ultimate arbiter in the supernatural world.
 Brought up at a trash vampire’s court, all the other vamps look down upon this…this human.
 Well Cassie changes all that in Hunt the Moon!